nhcarrigan/discordBoostMonitor/README.md

-# Project Name
+# Discord Boost Monitor

-Project Description
+A bot to remove special roles from people when they stop boosting a server.

 ## Live Version

 This page is not yet deployed.
+Want to [run it yourself?](https://docs.nhcarrigan.com/#/discord-boost-monitor/usage)

 <!--This page is currently deployed.
 [View the live website.]()-->